-Although we have tried to explain the Telecommunication Dispute Resolution (TDR) sevice as simply as possible, there are still some technical words and terms that are used on this website.
+Although we have tried to explain the Telecommunications Dispute Resolution (TDR) service as simply as possible, there are still some technical words and terms that are used on this website.

 The term used when a dispute goes to The Investigation & Resolution phase and is reviewed by an adjudicator.
 An adjudicator will make a final decision about the dispute, which is binding on the telecommunications company.

-Adjudicators are progessional, independent people who are skilled in advanced legal and statutory interpretation, analysis and reasoning.
-Adjudicators deliver fully reasoned written decisions, which are binfing on Scheme Members.
+Adjudicators are professional, independent people who are skilled in advanced legal and statutory interpretation, analysis and reasoning.
+Adjudicators deliver fully reasoned written decisions, which are binding on TDR Members.

 Complaint Resolution Practitioner (CRP)